 There are over half a million Baptists in Canada, another loosely organized, non-hierarchical Protestant denomination best known for its adult baptisms and fiery, conservative sermons.
 Canadian Lutherans are almost as numerous, and participate in a fairly conservative and traditional Protestant church known more for its ethnic makeup (primarily German and Scandinavian immigrants) than any particularly distinctive modern traditions.

-Most Canadian Jews are descended from Eastern European immigrants who came to Canada after World War II (1939-1945); prior to that, Canada maintained an infamously anti-Semitic immigration policy, prompting most North American Jewish refugees to settle in the United States instead.
-Today, Canada’s largest Jewish communities are located in the urban centres of Toronto and Montreal, where their small presence has nevertheless made a significant influence on local art, politics, commerce and cuisine.
+Most Canadian Jews were born in Canada but are descended from Eastern European immigrants who came to Canada after World War II (1939-1945); prior to that, Canada maintained an infamously anti-Semitic immigration policy, prompting most North American Jewish refugees to settle in the United States instead.
+Today, Canada’s largest Jewish communities are located in the urban centres of Toronto and Montreal, where their presence has made a significant influence on local art, politics, commerce and cuisine.

 Islam is considered to be the world’s third major monotheistic (single-god) faith, and like Judaism and Christianity, it traces its origins to the ancient Middle East.
-Its key tenets entail reverence for Mohammad (c.
+Its key tenets include reverence for Mohammad (c.
 570 – c.
-632), a man believed to be God’s final prophet on earth, and the Koran, a holy book transcribed by the prophet to document God’s instructions to the faithful.
+632), a man believed to be God’s final prophet on earth, and the Koran, a holy book transcribed by the Prophet to document God’s instructions to the faithful.